moodlehq/mdlrelease/README.md

     ./prerelease.sh --type on-demand

-Note that most of the time we also release stable branches together with a master on-demand, if that is the case we use the following command instead:
+Note that most of the time we also release stable branches together with a main on-demand, if that is the case we use the following command instead:

     ./prerelease.sh --type weekly
-    # Overwrite weekly master branch with an on-demand master.
+    # Overwrite weekly main branch with an on-demand main.
     ./prerelease.sh --type on-demand

 Also, note that every on-demand release adds unconditionally the plus ('+') at the end of the version, so these changes are expected and normal: dev => dev+, beta => beta+, rc1 => rc1+ ...